ouspg/trytls/doc/Klasila_Aleksi_Bach_Thesis/README.md

 64 | 1.00
 128 | 2.8

+---

 #### 4.3.2.
 Test runs against backends

 **Client side**

+**Aims**

+The main purpose for performing these test runs is to show that some of the libraries are relatively safe to use - when updated.

+**Terms**

 ‘[VERIFY FAILURE]’ means the connection did not get established and ‘[VERIFY SUCCESS]’ means the connection did get established. ‘[ PASS ]’ means the connection worked as supposed and the ‘[ FAIL ]’ means that the test was a failure, i.e. did not go as well as wanted. ’ [   OK?   ]’ means the establishment of the connection is ok in some cases and bad in some cases.

+---

+**CASE STUDY 1**

+**Analysis**

+Python3 with urllib is fairly safe to be used.
+It checks for expired certificates, wrong hosts, etc. It also uses only the current modern algorithms to secure the connection and not the old/obsolete ones at all.
+This does not of course mean that the urrlib does not support the old ones but it means that at least the library does not advertise and use those natively which of course provides more secure communications.

+**Results**

 Picture 3.
 Test run against TryTLS-backend using BashTLS-runner and python3-urllib stub.
 ![test_run1_client](pictures/python3-urllib-against-trytls.png)

-Python3 with urllib is fairly safe to be used.
-It checks for expired certificates, wrong hosts, etc. It also uses only the current modern algorithms to secure the connection and not the old/obsolete ones at all.
-This does not of course mean that the urrlib does not support the old ones but it means that at least the library does not advertise and use those natively which of course provides more secure communications.
+---

+**CASE STUDY 2**

+**Analysis**

+[Mono](http://www.mono-project.com/) [42] is a software development environment.
+The above output is the same when using other mono supported languages such as C# and visual basic which also support the usage of .Net framework as did F# when using 4.2.1 version of Mono.
+The usage of this king of libraries is not very safe and secure to be used in many situations at least natively and unmodified.
+They do not check for expired certificates and They advertise and use the (in most cases) old/obsolete algorithms.

+**Results**

 Picture 4.
 Test run against BADSSL-backend using simplerunner (runner that BashTLS drivers use) and FSharp-net stub using Mono (Mono JIT compiler version 4.2.1, see below).